qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/default_jobs_actions.rst

 Beware though that in such a case the tree information provided to the Apiviewer (i.e. what you see in the Apiviewer's tree view on the left) is also restricted to those classes (augmented by stubs for their ancestors for hierarchy resolution).
-But this should be fine for developing API documenation for specific classes.
+But this should be fine for developing API documentation for specific classes.

 .. _pages/tool/generator/generator_default_jobs#build: